utelecon/utelecon.github.io/en/utokyo_account/mfa/yubikey-totp.md

 Firstly, you need to download the Yubico Authenticator app to your PC or smartphone and register for the YubiKey.

-1. Please install the Yubico Authenticator app from the [download page of Yubico Authenticator](https://www.yubico.com/products/yubico-authenticator/).
+1. Please install the Yubico Authenticator app from the ["download page of Yubico Authenticator"](https://www.yubico.com/products/yubico-authenticator/).
 2. Connect your YubiKey by following the instructions of Yubico Authenticator app.

 ### Display of QR code